 - Shopping at the Louis Garneau Factory Outlet.
 We’re not North Conway with tons of factory outlets.
 But what we’ve got is just the best of the best.
 Louis Garneau makes some of the finest kits, helmets, jackets, jerseys, apparel, bikes and triathlon gear and the prices are unbelievably affordable at the factory outlet in its all new store on the Newport-Derby Road.
 One of our triathletes who returns each year describes his yearly pilgrimage to Louis Garneau’s outlet as “a religious experience.”

 OK we lied.
-There are at least fifteen totally wonderful things we’d do with a little extra time in The Kingdom.
+There are at least sixteen totally wonderful things we’d do with a little extra time in The Kingdom.
 And we haven’t even started the list of micro breweries and distilleries in the area, soon to be incorporated into our “Swim & Swill Tour”© during our Swim the Kingdom Week.
 So, don’t be in such a hurry.
 Stick around.
 Grab an extra day while you’re here and enjoy.
 Life only comes round once.

 You must be logged in to post a comment.

 You’re the best, Phil!
 This list sounds great.
 My bucket list just grew!